Now look at our lesson for today in Colossians 1:24-29, 2:1:

 However, this isn’t what floored me in this passage.
 No. It was when St. Paul said that his sufferings “complete what is lacking in Christ’s afflictions for the sake of his body, that is, the church…”

 Hold on a second, did Paul say what I thought he said?
 Yes, he did.
-And this insight is the key to the absolute transformation of your attitude toward paying the price to be a faithful Orthodox Christian, even when the modern society calls you crazy for holding to these timeless truths.
+And this insight is the key to the absolute transformation of your attitude toward paying the price to be a faithful Orthodox Christian, even when modern society calls you crazy for holding to these timeless truths.
 And it begins with the revelation that the Church IS the Body of Christ.
 The Church is the continuation of the miracle of the Incarnation to all of humanity.
-And the Church continues the sufferings of Jesus in this present, fallen, world as a continual witness of God’s love for His creation.
-The Church completes what is lacking in Christ’s afflictions by continuing to be present in a world still turned upside down (Eleven, we know you’re still around) by sin and the fear of death.
+And the Church continues the sufferings of Jesus in this present, fallen, the world as a continual witness of God’s love for His creation.
+The Church completes what is lacking in Christ’s afflictions by continuing to be present in a world still turned upside down by sin and the fear of death.

 Today, are you willing to participate in the Body of Christ, His Church, in the ministry of completing the suffering of Jesus for His world.
 Are you ready to love others that much?
 Know beyond any shadow of a doubt that an active practice of the wisdom of the Faith will cost you, but the price is worth it to be Orthodox on Purpose!